-People sometimes ask, which is better edX or Coursera? edX is an excellent representation of a university – a remote one where you can enroll in credit-eligible programs, high school programs, x-series programs, verified courses, and professional development classes. edX will issue a verified certificate of completion from these courses.
+People sometimes ask, which is better edX or Coursera? edX is an excellent representation of a university – a remote one where you can enroll in credit-eligible programs, high school programs verified track courses, x-series programs, verified courses, and professional development classes. edX will issue a verified certificate of completion from these courses.

 More importantly, the programs are handled by professors from top-tier universities and high-level instructors.

-Under a partnership with colleges and universities, you can take credit-eligible courses towards a degree.
+Under a partnership with colleges and universities, you can take credit-eligible courses toward a degree.
 On the downside, it does not have robust discussion boards and social communities where users can interact.

 How is it better than Udemy?